This post may contain affiliate links. Please read our disclosure policy.

 Close up of Swedish meatballs and gravy in a pan topped with parsley

-The classic Swedish meatballs - essential to get through a shopping trip to Ikea.
-Followed by some of that Daim cake that stares at us from the refrigerator whilst we're queuing up for our meatballs until we give in an put it on our tray.
+The classic Swedish meatballs – essential to get through a shopping trip to Ikea.
+Followed by some of that Daim cake that stares at us from the refrigerator whilst we’re queuing up for our meatballs until we give in and put it on our tray.

-Do you eat your meatballs before or after the 3-hour trek around the Ikea maze?
+My question to you is: Do you eat your meatballs before or after the 3-hour trek around the Ikea maze?

 A quick note on a couple of the ingredients: